Memphis experts say vaccines for kids a critical step

-MEMPHIS, Tenn. — With FDA authorization for a kid-sized COVID-19 vaccine pending, Memphis infectious disease experts are weighing in.

-After much debate, a key Food and Drug Administration panel recommended emergency use authorization for the Pfizer vaccine in children ages 5-11 years old.
+MEMPHIS, Tenn. — After much debate, a key Food and Drug Administration panel recommended emergency use authorization for the Pfizer vaccine in children ages 5 to 11 years old.

-Dr. Sandy Arnold, the Chief of Pediatric Infectious Diseases at Le Bonheur Children’s Hospital, said this is a critical step.
+Dr. Sandy Arnold, the Chief of Pediatric Infectious Diseases at Le Bonheur Children’s Hospital, called it a critical step in the fight against COVID-19.

 “We need to get this virus under control and in order to do that we have to have a substantial portion of the population and that includes younger children,” Arnold said.